Gain Sharing Plan - Explained

 A gainsharing plan is a type of management scheme that a firm utilizes to increase profitability by increasing the employees' financial and emotional stake in the success of the business.
 It involves offering employees financial shares of the business gains from improved performance in order to motivate them to perform better.
 Gainsharing plans provide an effectual alternative to conventional pay structures which are often perceived as uninspiring forms of remuneration.
 A gainsharing plan directly equates employee earnings with performance and as such, is an effective instrument in boosting performance and motivation levels.
-Gainsharing plans can be traditional or customised to suit a firms unique business environment and requirements.
+Gainsharing plans can be traditional or customized to suit a firms unique business environment and requirements.
 However, it is important to note that a gainsharing plan is in no way an individual incentive scheme.

 There are three primary types of gainsharing programs -